hogashi/hogas-lt-timer/README.md

 ## Usage

+1. Clone or ZIP-download this repo.
-Just open `index.html` with your browser.
+1. Just open `index.html` with your browser.

 ## Build